jmarranz/relproxy/README.md

 3) Interactive console to edit and execute Java code (ever compilation on the fly).
 [Example of launcher](https://github.com/jmarranz/relproxy/blob/master/relproxy/test_cmd/test_java_shell_interactive_launcher.sh)

 Finally RelProxy implements the official JSR-223 [Java Scripting API](http://docs.oracle.com/javase/6/docs/technotes/guides/scripting/programmer_guide/index.html) as found in Java 1.6 for "Java" language.
+By using this API you can embed Java as any other scripting language in your Java code.

-Yes, Java is also a dynamic and scripting language with no need of manual compilation and extremely fast and robust.
+Yes, Java is also a dynamic scripting language with no need of manual compilation, and it is extremely fast and robust.

 Online Docs Last Version
 ------